 - Help the patient determine the best questions to ask their doctor

 This service sets Color Genomics apart from most other DNA interpretation sites.
 With this company, patients always have access to a professional who can help interpret the results.

 Patients can schedule a genetic counseling session from their account.
-A genetic counseling session typically lasts less than an hour.
+This meeting typically lasts less than an hour.

 Payments and Reimbursements

 Patients pay $249 for the Color Extended test.
-They can pay either in their medical provider’s office or at home with a credit card.
+They can do this either in their medical professional’s office or at home with a credit card.

-A medical provider will submit an online order through the Color Provider Platform.
+A medical professional will submit an online order through the Color Provider Platform.
 The online tool quickly determines if a patient is eligible for insurance billing.
-If eligible, Color Genomics will submit a claim to the insurance plan.
+If so, Color Genomics will submit a claim to the insurance plan.

 Color Genomics does not accept insurance billing for Color Extended ($249, includes hereditary cancer, hereditary heart health, and medication response).
-It also does not accept insurance for the Color Family Testing Program ($50 for immediate family members of patients who test positive for a mutation).
+It also does not take insurance for the Color Family Testing Program ($50 for immediate family members of patients who test positive for a mutation).

 Some individuals will be able to view a patient’s genetic results and health history.
-A genetic counselor reviews patient health histories in order to interpret the report.
+A genetic counselor reviews patient health histories to interpret the report.
 A certified medical professional reviews all genomic results before they are released.
-Additionally, the medical provider who ordered the test will automatically receive a copy of the results.
+Additionally, the medical professional who ordered the test will automatically receive a copy of the results.

-Color Genomics contributes de-identified DNA data to public databases like ClinVar at the National Institutes of Health (NIH).
+Color Genomics contributes de-identified DNA data to public health databases like ClinVar at the National Institutes of Health (NIH).
 This database serves as an archive of information on genetic variants and their relation to human health.